The Work-Money-Life Snapshot

 WORK

-How active, purposeful, and sustainable is your current work situation — and is it built for the next 20 years or the last 20?
+How active, purposeful, and sustainable is your current work situation — and is it built for the foreseeable future?

 MONEY

-How structured, resilient, and genuinely understood is your financial position for a life that may last another 30 years?
+How clearly understood and well-prepared is your financial position for a life that may last another 30 years?

 PEOPLE